sendgrid/sendgrid-php/USAGE.md

 **This endpoint allows you to retrieve the associated link whitelabel for a subuser.**

-Link whitelables can be associated with subusers from the parent account.
+Link whitelabels can be associated with subusers from the parent account.
 This functionality allows subusers to send mail using their parent's like whitelabels.
 To associate a link whitelabel, the parent account must first create a whitelabel and validate it.
 The parent may then associate that whitelabel with a subuser via the API or the Subuser Management page in the user interface.